 - The sun will not always be shining; therefore, it is only necessary to calculate shadow flicker for the fraction of time when the sun would be shining.
-Average sunshine hours used in this assessment are based on average monthly figures from the years 1981 to 2010, from the Malin Head Meteorological Station. - 2.
+Average sunshine hours used in this assessment are based on average monthly figures from the years 1981 to 2010, from the Shannon Airport Meteorological Station. - 2.
 The rotor will not be turning all the time.
 For example, a turbine would not be rotating during maintenance works or low wind conditions. - 3.
 The rotor blades will not always be perpendicular to the sun-receptor view line. - 4.
 Trees, vegetation, local topography and buildings in the vicinity of the receptor will reduce shadow flicker or eliminate shadow flicker.

-14.1.3.5 Realistic Scenario
+12.1.5.4 Realistic Scenario

-The theoretical maximum shadow flicker as predicted by WindFarm was multiplied by the corresponding monthly 'sunniness' factor and then by 0.95 to account for periods of low wind and downtime of turbines to evaluate potential impacts of the wind turbines (see Table 14-1).
+The theoretical maximum shadow flicker as predicted by WindFarm was multiplied by the 'sunniness' factor of 0.28 (see Table 12-1).

-Table 14-2 presents the Worst Case (Total hours per year) and the Realistic Scenario (modified to reflect cloud cover in the region).
-The predicted annual shadow flicker effect presented as the realistic case is still conservative for reasons explained in Section 14.1.5.4 above)
+Table 12-2 presents the Worst Case (Total hours per year) and the Realistic Scenario (modified to reflect cloud cover in the region).
+The predicted annual shadow flicker effect presented as the realistic case is still conservative.

-14.1.4 Assessment Criteria
+12.1.6 Assessment Criteria